Xocai Refined in Canada from Ivory Coast Growers and Belgium Processed Is USA Trademarked #1 Premium "Healthy Chocolate"

 New Webinar Login Site: http://xocaimeeting.bojabie.com/

-Those of you who can make it there will receive the details on the science behind our new crème, lotion, serum, cleanser, spf and other cosmeceutical skin spot application products.
-Enter this promo code and receive a special FREE gift:(Edmonton Canada)
+Those who can make it there will receive the details on the science behind our new crème, lotion, serum, cleanser, spf and other cosmeceutical skin spot application products.
+Enter this promo code and receive a special FREE gift:(Jakarta Indonesia)

 mxicorp.com/products/chocolate.php